YousefMoussa/MyAmazonWebsite/README.md

 ## Acknowledgements

-This project is inspired by Amazon's website and is created for educational purposes.
+- This project is inspired by Amazon's website and is created for educational purposes.
+- Icons and images used in this project are sourced from various online resources.
+- Fonts are provided by Google Fonts.
+- This project is for educational purposes and is not affiliated with or endorsed by Amazon.

 ---